Compliance and Enforcement

 The Compliance and Enforcement Unit (CEU) is not an alternative to Dispute resolution services nor does it enforce orders through the courts.
 No parties will be compensated through the administrative penalty process.
 The CEU does not resolve or mediate disputes between landlords and tenants.
-However, in the most serious cases the CEU can start an investigation without an application being made for a hearing.
+However, the law allows the CEU to commence an investigation whether or not an application for dispute resolution has been accepted for a hearing.

 Have you tried:

 Try to discuss, negotiate, or compromise in order to reach a solution that works for everyone involved.
 Check out some communication tips and tools that are helpful when resolving problems:

 The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted on each page: September 12, 2023.